sunshowers/dph-experiments/dotp/README.md

 3. The optimizer tended to inline the wrapper function into non-vectorized code.
 We don't want that since it really is the interface between vectorized and non-vectorized code.
-The solution is to mark it as NOINLINE.
+The solution is to mark it as `NOINLINE`.
 Ideally we wouldn't have to worry about such things at all.

 4. `enumFromTo` isn't vectorizable.
-This means that code with the order of instructions doesn't work in purely vectorized code.
+This means that the following order of instructions doesn't work in purely vectorized code.

       a1 = dotp v1 v1